Spectral theorems for positive algebra homomorphisms: Spectral theorems for positive algebra homomorphisms

 Our first result is for Banach lattice algebras with order continuous norms and monotone continuous multiplications.
 Banach lattice algebras of operators on infinite dimensional spaces will not often fall into this category\textemdash the order continuity of the norm is problematic\textemdash but on finite dimensional spaces these requirements are met.
 Function algebras such as $\ell^p$ for $1\leq p<\infty$ provide another class of examples to which \cref{3_res:positive_homomorphisms_into_banach_lattice_algebras} can be applied.

-\begin{theorem}[Normed algebras] Let $\ts$ be a locally compact Hausdorff space, let $\oa$ be a Banach lattice algebra with an order continuous norm and a monotone continuous multiplication, and let $\posmap:\contcts\to\oa$ be a positive algebra homomorphism.
+\begin{theorem}[Positive algebra homomorphisms from $\contcts$ into Banach lattice algebras with order continuous norms] Let $\ts$ be a locally compact Hausdorff space, let $\oa$ be a Banach lattice algebra with an order continuous norm and a monotone continuous multiplication, and let $\posmap\colon \contcts\to\oa$ be a positive algebra homomorphism.

-\begin{enumerate} \item There exists a unique regular Borel measure $\npm:\borel\to\posoaext$ on the Borel $\sigma$-algebra $\borel$ of $\ts$ such that
+\begin{enumerate} \item There exists a unique regular Borel measure $\npm\colon \borel\to\posoaext$ on the Borel $\sigma$-algebra $\borel$ of $\ts$ such that

 for all $f\in\contcts$.
 If $V$ is a non-empty open subset of $\ts$, then

 in $\posoaext$.
 If $K$ is a compact subset of $\ts$, then